Henry Faulkner: Early life

-Biography

-Born on January 9, 1924, in Simpson County, Kentucky, Faulkner spent his early life between multiple foster homes, primarily in Clay County, Kentucky.
-Faulkner went on to the Louisville School of Art to pursue study in the position of a scholarship student.
+Personal life

-In the late 1940s, Faulkner lived with Thomas Painter and Kentucky-born artist Edward Melcarth in New York City for a short period of time following WWII.
+In the late 1940s, Faulkner lived with Thomas Painter and Kentucky-born artist Edward Melcarth in New York City for a short period of time following World War II.
 It is said they both shared relationships of multiple varieties with the same groups of people.

-Faulkner began to display his work of art more frequently around 1959, and simultaneously was involved in an alleged relationship with Tennessee Williams.
-In this period, viewers were exposed to the stylistic aspects of Faulkner's vibrant and bold landscape compositions.
-The subject matter captured within Faulkner's painting range from landscapes that combine scenery inspired by places such as Italy and California, to portraits of people and animals.
-His more notable works portray abstract versions of Kentucky landscapes.
-Elements from these spaces are placed together in a harmonious and highly stylized composition.
-The design and technical qualities depicted in his paintings have been compared to artistic trends such as Surrealism, and Colorist similarities pertaining to linework.
-Notable figures connected Faulkner' work include prominent figures such as Gustav Klimt.

 Faulkner was known for his admiration of animals.
-According to Bradley Picklesimer, who had previously lived with Faulkner, “Now this man lived in his house with at any given time 12-15 goats, six or seven dogs, and probably 20 cats in the house.”
+According to Bradley Picklesimer, who previously lived with Faulkner, "This man lived in his house with at any given time 12-15 goats, six or seven dogs, and probably 20 cats in the house."

-Faulkner was among the pioneers of the mid-century LGBT scene in Kentucky, often dressing in drag, and was referred to as a “decorative pillar of the gay community.”
-In 1942, Faulkner was placed in St. Elizabeth's Psychiatric Hospital for 11 months due to a diagnosis of homosexuality, which was viewed as a mental illness during this period.
+Faulkner was among the pioneers of the mid-century LGBTQ+ scene in Kentucky, often dressing in drag, and was referred to as a "decorative pillar of the gay community."
+In 1942, Faulkner was placed in St. Elizabeth's Psychiatric Hospital for 11 months due to his homosexuality, which was regarded as a mental illness at the time.

-In the later part of his life, Henry Faulkner lived in a house on Third Street in Lexington, having a large variety of animals.
+In the later part of his life, Henry Faulkner lived in a house on Third Street in Lexington, Kentucky.
 Still noted for his outgoingness and characteristic quirks as quoted by others.
-In his connections with other figures such as Sweet Evening Breeze and people who have documented the LGBTQ community in Kentucky, Faulkner is viewed as a reasonably prominent figure within the LGBTQ community local to Lexington.
+His close relationships with local figures such as Sweet Evening Breeze and other people who documented the LGBTQ+ community made Faulkner a reasonably prominent figure within the Kentucky LGBTQ community.

-Faulkner died in a car crash in Lexington, Kentucky, on December 5, 1981, when he was struck by a drunk driver.